 Conclusion

-Introducing LLM-based workloads into your cloud-native environment expands the existing attack surface for your business.
-Naturally, as highlighted in the official release of the OWASP Top 10 for LLM Applications, this presents new challenges that require special tactics and defenses from frameworks such as the MITRE ATLAS.
+Introducing LLM-based workloads into your cloud-native environment expands your business's existing attack surface.
+Naturally, as highlighted in the official release of the OWASP Top 10 for LLM Applications, this poses new challenges that require specialized tactics and defenses, such as those provided by frameworks like the MITRE ATLAS.

-AI workloads running in Kubernetes also pose problems that are similar to known issues, and where there are already established cybersecurity post reporting, procedures, and mitigation strategies that can be utilized, such as OWASP Top 10 for Kubernetes.
-Integrating the OWASP Top 10 for LLM in your existing cloud security controls, processes, and procedures should allow your business to considerably reduce its exposure to evolving threats.
+AI workloads running in Kubernetes will benefit from standard Kubernetes security best practices, including the established cybersecurity post-reporting procedures and the OWASP Top 10 mitigation strategies for Kubernetes.
+Integrating the OWASP Top 10 for LLMs into your existing cloud security controls, processes, and procedures will also help your business significantly reduce its exposure to evolving AI threats.